About Alexandra Paul

 Personal Life

 Alexandra has been driving electric cars since 1990.
 She is a vegan and will not use products tested on animals.
 She has traveled to Nicaragua with a medical aid group, to Lousiana to help animals after Hurricane Katrina, to South Africa to register voters and to Sierra Leone to promote family planning.
-She volunteered with Food Not Bombs every Wednesday and Thursday for 8 years by picking up food donations and cooking vegan meals for over 100 people.
+For 8 years (and through COVID), she volunteered with Food Not Bombs every Wednesday and Thursday by picking up food donations and cooking vegan meals for over 100 people.
 A mediocre cook, Alexandra’s specialty in the kitchen is washing the dishes without wasting water, and overseeing food composting and recycling.
-She then cooked and served the houseless every Monday night for 3 years with her friends, in a group called Peace & Love.
+She then cooked and served the homeless in West LA every Monday night for 3 years with her friends, in a group called Peace & Love.

-Alexandra has a TEDx talk on the benefits of a one child family which currently has 678,000 views.
+Alexandra has a TEDx talk on the benefits of a one child family which currently has over 700,000 views.

 In 2000, Alexandra and her identical twin sister Caroline were the recipients of the Christopher Street West Rainbow Award for their ongoing support of gay and lesbian rights.